Prideland-Okoi/kodecampdjango/README.md

 Initialize it, and install Django in it.

+1. Create an application with your project folder
+2. Give this application three views
+3. Perform routing (URL mapping) to those views
+4. Each of these views must render an HTML file.

 Push your project to a new Public GitHub repository and submit the URL

 ## Technologies